Vikentiy Voloshyn

-Vikentiy Valeriyovych Voloshyn (Вікентій Валерійович Волошин; born 17 April 2001) is a Ukrainian professional footballer who plays as an attacking midfielder for Oleksandriya, on loan from Dynamo Kyiv.
+Vikentiy Valeriyovych Voloshyn (Вікентій Валерійович Волошин; born 17 April 2001) is a Ukrainian professional footballer who plays as an attacking midfielder for Lisne.

 Club career

 Dynamo Kyiv

 Vikentiy Voloshyn is a youth product of Dynamo Kyiv, winning the Ukrainian Under-19 League in 2019 and in 2020.
 In the summer 2022 he returned to the club and played in the Global Tour for Peace.
 On 13 May 2022, he scored against Flora.

 Loan to Desna Chernihiv

 In July 2021 he moved on loan to Desna Chernihiv.
 On 25 July he made his league debut against Chornomorets Odesa, coming on as a substitute in the 81st minute.
 On 12 September he scored his first goal against Vorskla Poltava.
 On 21 September he scored against Metalist Kharkiv in the 2021-22 Ukrainian Cup.

 Loan to Oleksandriya

 In July 2022 he moved on loan to Oleksandriya.

+Loan to Zorya Luhansk

+In July 2023 he was loaned to Zorya Luhansk.
+On 23 July 2023, he made his debut with his new club against Rukh Lviv at the Arena Lviv.
+On 21 September he scored against FSC Mariupol in the 2023-24 Ukrainian Cup.
+On 31 August 2023 he made his debut in UEFA Europa League against Slavia Prague at the Arena Lublin in Poland.

+FC Lisne

+In summer 2025 after an interest from Inhulets Petrove, he moved to Lisne in Ukrainian Second League.
+On 14 September 2025, he made his debut in Ukrainian Second League with his new club against Vilkhivtsi, replacing Dmytro Hryshchenko.
+On 23 September 2025, he scored in Ukrainian Cup against Olympia Savyntsi.

 International career

+In 2017 he was called up by the Ukraine under-17 team.
+On 28 January 2018, he scored against Moldova under-17 team for the Development Cup in Minsk in Belarus.
 On 27 September 2021, he was called up by the Ukraine national under-21 football team.